insights

 IFM’s Cardiometabolic Food Plan includes a comprehensive guide that provides an overview of and the rationale for the plan, as well as clear guidance on therapeutic foods, customization for specific conditions, and answers to frequently asked questions.
 A weekly food planner paired with a food list for easy shopping enables patients to take charge of their own health.
 A robust bibliography provides the research background for how and why this food plan has such an effect on health outcomes.

 The Cardiometabolic Food Plan is just one of several therapeutic food plans available as part of IFM’s Toolkit.
-Clinicians can get in depth training on all of IFM’s food plans, including how to personalize them to treat a variety of health concerns, in the online learning course Therapeutic Food Plans: A Component of Personalized Nutrition.
-To learn more about cardiometabolic disorders and beneficial lifestyle-based interventions, hear from functional medicine experts at IFM’s upcoming Cardiometabolic Advanced Practice Module (APM).
+Clinicians can get in-depth training on all IFM food plans, including how to personalize them to treat a variety of health concerns, in the online learning course Therapeutic Food Plans: A Component of Personalized Nutrition.

 Related Articles